What is Defensive AI and how to use it to increase embedded cybersecurity?

 The use of AI to detect zero-day attacks

 When talking about threat detection, one of the huge benefits of AI is the ability to create a model of the “normal” behaviour of a system or a device using data acquired in controlled environment.
 This nominal model enables the detection of “abnormal’ situations, and therefore allows to identify unknown attacks, unlike traditional signature-based IDS or antiviruses.
 It becomes possible to detect Zero Day attacks without requiring any knowledge about what such an attack looks like.
+Such methods are also suitable for more general anomaly detection and can also be used to detect failures. |

 How Secure-IC addresses Defensive AI?